Indigenous Tree Report

 • Registered State Forester as registered by the California State Board of Forestry.

-Professionals of other disciplines such as California licensed Landscape Architects and Registered Pest Control Advisors must posses any of the above listed certifications in order to be recognized as qualified tree experts.
+Professionals of other disciplines, such as California licensed Landscape Architects and Registered Pest Control Advisors, must posses any of the listed certifications in order to be recognized as qualified tree experts.

 An Indigenous Trees Report (ITR) shall contain the following information: